hhu-bsinfo/hadroNIO/README.md

 ### Known issues

- - Building hadroNIO with a Java version higher than 8, but then running it with Java 8 JVM results in a `java.lang.NoSuchMethodError`, regarding the class `java.nio.ByteBuffer`.
+ - Building hadroNIO with a Java version higher than 8, but then running it with a Java 8 JVM results in a `java.lang.NoSuchMethodError`, regarding the class `java.nio.ByteBuffer`.
 This happens, because the `ByteBuffer` overrides methods of its super class `Buffer` in Java 9+, while it relies on the implementations provided by `Buffer` in Java 8.
 If you come across this error, make sure to both build an run hadroNIO using Java 8, or use a newer version of Java altogether.

 ## Run instructions

-To run hadroNIO, **UCX 1.12.1** needs to be installed on your system.
+To run hadroNIO, **UCX 1.13.0-rc1** needs to be installed on your system.
 See the [OpenUCX GitHub Repository](https://github.com/openucx/ucx) for information on how to build and install UCX.

 To accelerate an existing Java application (e.g. `application.jar`), the hadroNIO JAR-file needs to be included in the classpath.
 Additionally, the property `java.nio.channels.spi.SelectorProvider` must be set to `de.hhu.bsinfo.hadronio.HadronioProvider`:
 ```shell